iotaledger/tips/text/0017-message/0017-message.md

 1. The message size must not exceed 32 KiB (32 * 1024 bytes).
 2. When parsing the message is complete, there should not be any trailing bytes left that were not parsed.
 3. If the `payload type` is known to the node.
-4. If the [Message PoW Hash](https://github.com/Wollac/protocol-rfcs/blob/message-pow/text/0024-message-pow/0024-message-pow.md) will contain at least the number of trailing 0 trits the node defines as required.
+4. If the message PoW score (as described in [RFC-0024](https://github.com/iotaledger/protocol-rfcs/blob/master/text/0024-message-pow/0024-message-pow.md)) is not less than the configured threshold.
-5. `Parents' length` must be between 1-8.
+5. `Parents Count` must be between 1-8.

 ### Payloads